 Your first session will start with an induction, which includes an introduction to the studio’s equipment and Health and Safety.
 Even if you have been to the workshop before, or attended a course, you will still need to complete an induction.
 Assistants will also need to complete an induction and purchase an open access session.

 Inductions take place at the beginning of each session.
 If you have booked an induction, please arrive promptly at the beginning of the session you have booked.
 Please bring at least three prints that you have created in the last 18 months in order to demonstrate your proficiency and ability to work independently.
 The induction takes about an hour and you will then be free to print for the rest of the session.
 Please bring any materials you will need to the session.

-At present, there are forty two keyholders at ELP.
+At present, there are forty seven keyholders at ELP.

 The keyholders form the core collective that run the studio, and joining as a keyholder brings some responsibilities.
 Each keyholder is required to cover around seven or eight open access sessions a year, attend at least two keyholder meetings a year, and take care of one other allocated studio task which amounts to approximately 5 hours per month.
 When printmakers join as key holders, they become an active member of the group, contributing to events and to the smooth running of the studio.

 Keyholders forming the basis of the studio creates such a fantastic environment.
 Artists from a variety of backgrounds and with different ideas come together and support each other and their work.